jeftegoes/FlutterOverviewAndExamples/README.md

 3. Pass the to-be-displayed "widget tree" to `runApp()`.
    1. A "widget tree" is a combination of (nested) Flutter widgets that build the overall user interface.

-# 12. It's all about Widgets!
+## 1.12.
+It's all about Widgets!

 - Flutter UIs are created by combining & nesting Widgets.
 - Flutter provides many built-in Widgets e.g., Buttons, form inputs, layout widgets, ...
 - We can also build our own Widgets Based on the built-in Widgets.

-## 12.1.
+### 1.12.1.
 Flutter UIs Are Built With Widgets

-- When using Flutter, you build your user interface with code.
+- When using Flutter, we build our user interface with code.
 - A combination of widgets.
 - Widgets are nested into each other ->